Skills Development N8N Workflow Architecture and Management

 name: 'Descriptive Name',

-type: '/* EXACT from search */',
+type: '/* exact type from node-info */',

 version: 4,